- A Roth IRA allows your investments to grow tax-free, and qualified withdrawals in retirement are also tax-free.

 Each person should choose what feels best to them.

 Bryan: If you are ready to begin saving for the long-term, usually the best place start is in your company’s 401(k) plan (if available).
-These accounts share the same tax-incentives that IRAs do.
+Like IRAs, 401(k)s are tax-advantaged retirement accounts, although the tax benefits and contribution rules differ.

 I like 401(k)’s because the set-up is easier for new investors.